-• The right to life (Article 2 of the Convention)
+The right to life (Article 2 of the Convention)

-The obligation to protect the right to life requires, inter alia, that there should be an effective investigation when individuals have been killed, whether by state agents or private persons, and in all cases of suspicious death.
-This duty also arises in situations in which it is uncertain whether or not the victim has died, and there is reason to believe the circumstances are suspicious, such as in the case of enforced disappearances.
+The obligation to protect the right to life requires inter alia that there should be an effective investigation when individuals have been killed, whether by state agents or private persons, and in all cases of suspicious death.
+This duty also arises in situations in which it is uncertain whether or not the victim has died, and there is reason to believe the circumstances are suspicious, such as in case of enforced disappearances.

-The obligation to carry out an effective investigation was first developed by the Court within the framework of Article 2 ECHR and originated in the case of McCann and Others v. the United Kingdom:
+The obligation to carry out an effective investigation was first developed by the Court within the framework of Article 2 of the Convention and originated in the case of McCann and others v. the United Kingdom:

-"The obligation to protect the right to life under this provision (art.
-2), read in conjunction with the State's general duty under Article 1 (art.
-2+1) of the Convention to "secure to everyone within their jurisdiction the rights and freedoms defined in [the] Convention", requires by implication that there should be some form of effective official investigation when individuals have been killed as a result of the use of force by, inter alios, agents of the State."
+The obligation to protect the right to life under this provision, read in conjunction with the State's general duty under Article 1 of the Convention to "secure to everyone within their jurisdiction the rights and freedoms defined in [the] Convention", requires by implication that there should be some form of effective official investigation when individuals have been killed as a result of the use of force by, inter alios, agents of the State.22